-With a Luxinar LXR® series femtosecond laser heat diffusion is greatly reduced, so cutting can be accomplished leaving the epoxy resin intact.
+With a Luxinar LXR® series ultrashort pulse laser heat diffusion is greatly reduced, so cutting can be accomplished leaving the epoxy resin intact.
 This means that holes can be drilled and features cut out without compromising the strength of the carbon fibre sheet.

 Electric vehicle motors use copper “hairpins”, rectangular copper wires up to 6mm wide coated with a dielectric enamel (PEEK, PFA-PI, PA), to provide electrical isolation; this enamel must be partially removed so that the hairpins can be welded for electrical contacting.

 Unlike mechanical methods, laser processing is contactless, without ablation or loss of copper, and with very little downtime or tooling needed for any changes.
 A galvanometer scanner passes the laser beam over the required area, turning the hairpin midway through to process all sides, while leaving the copper undamaged.